Advisory · Keynotes · Board Counsel — Cybersecurity & AI Strategy

 Board Advisory

-Ongoing board-level advisory on cybersecurity governance, human risk, and the security implications of digital transformation.
-I translate complex cybersecurity risk into language the board can govern — and I challenge management's assumptions with informed skepticism.
+Ongoing board-level advisory on AI governance, cybersecurity governance, and human risk.
+I translate technology opportunity and risk into language the board can govern — and I challenge management assumptions with informed skepticism.

 You get

-- — Independent cybersecurity expertise at the board table
+- — Independent AI and cybersecurity expertise at the board table

 - — Early warning on strategic blind spots not yet on the risk register